katharostech/hasura_upload-manager/README.md

 ### The Uploads Table

-In order to use with your Hasura instance, you have just have to create an `uploads` table with an `id` column in the `public` schema.
+In order to use with your Hasura instance, you have just have to create an `uploads` table with an auto-generated `id` column and a `name` column of type `Text` in the `public` schema.
 This table can have any number of _other_ columns or relationships that you need to help establish the permissions needed for your app.

 ### The `upload_deleted` Event